How is Internet on Ships & Cruises Provided?: 9 Things to Know while Sailing

 The Internet has become a huge part of our lives and we can’t even imagine going a day without checking our social media networks.
 With the industry’s top players pouring millions of dollars in communication systems – on land, onboard ships, and in the sky through satellites – more passengers are finding Wi-Fi service and rates more in line with what they’re used to getting on land.

-Here’s how internet is provided on ships:
+Here’s how we get internet on ships:

 1. Satellite connections